-When work is submitted towards a milestone you have 14 days to review and approve the release of funds, or request changes.
-If you do not take action, that is considered approval and funds will be automatically released.
-Freelancers and agencies can also file a dispute if a client fails to release a payment from escrow despite delivery of the agreed upon milestone, or if a client ends a fixed-price contract without releasing the full escrow balance.
-If a dispute is filed you will be notified by email and given the chance to accept or reject the dispute.
+When work is submitted towards a milestone, you have 14 days to review and approve the release of funds, or request changes.
+If you do not take action, we consider that to be approval and automatically release the funds.
+Freelancers and agencies can also file a dispute if you fail to release a payment from escrow despite delivery of the agreed upon milestone, or if you end a fixed-price contract without releasing the full escrow balance.
+If a dispute is filed we will notify you by email and give you the chance to accept or reject the dispute.

-Important: If a dispute is filed you must respond within 5 business days or the funds held in escrow will be released to the freelancer.
+If a dispute is filed you must respond within 5 business days or we will release the funds held in escrow to the freelancer.

 To respond to a dispute

 - Select Disputes from the ? icon on the top menu bar of your account

 - Choose the title of the dispute from your open disputes

 - Select an option to accept or reject the dispute